Ron Howell (Canadian sportsman)

-Ronald "Ron" Howell (December 4, 1935 – March 16, 1992) was a Canadian football and hockey player.
+Ronald Howell (December 4, 1935 – March 16, 1992) was a Canadian professional football and hockey player.
+He played in the Canadian Football League from 1954 to 1962, and the National Hockey League from 1954 to 1956.

 Career

 Howell was a running back for the Hamilton Tiger-Cats of the Canadian Football League from 1954–1962.
 He won the CFL's Most Outstanding Canadian Award in 1958 and the Gruen Trophy as the outstanding rookie in the CFL East in 1954.
 He also played four games in the National Hockey League for the New York Rangers.

 Personal life

 Howell is the brother of Hockey Hall of Famer Harry Howell.